 lf Then the treatment is

 The burial plot items are being held for Counted.

 someone other than the customer or any

 member of the customer's immediate family

 If the burial plot item serves the same The duplicate item is counted.
 Only one of

 purpose as another item (for example, an each type of burial item can be excluded

 urn and a casket) per person.

 The burial plot items are held for the Excluded.

 customer or any member of the customer's

 immediate family

 Both burial plot items and funeral service The entire agreement is evaluated under

-the burial fund policy (MA705D).
+purchases are included in the contract, but the burial fund policy (MA705D).

 the type and value of the burial plot items , , , , , , , , , , , , , , , , , , , ,

 cannot be specifically identified in the

 contract